marek-simonik/record3d/README.md

 ## Sample applications
 There is a Python (`demo-main.py`) and C++ (`src/DemoMain.cpp`) sample project that demonstrates how to use the library to receive and display RGBD stream.

 Before running the sample applications, connect your iOS device to your computer and open the Record3D iOS app.
 Go to the Settings tab and enable "USB Streaming mode".
-Note that the fr

 ### Python
 After installing the `record3d` library, run `python demo-main.py` and press the record button to start streaming RGBD data.